Want to know how to create a minimum viable product for your enterprise company?

 7. Form the complete MVP development team

-You need to form the complete team, however, the exact team composition will depend on the project scope.
+You need to form a complete team with knowledge of how to create a minimum viable product, however, the exact team composition will depend on your project scope.
 The team might need the following roles:

 - UI designers;